Radio Republik Indonesia: The founding of RRI

+Post-1949

+As part of the founding of the United States of Indonesia in 1949, a joint institution was formed between RRI and ROIO (Radio Omroep in Overgangstijd, a Dutch-founded radio network) called Radio Republik Indonesia Serikat (RRIS; Radio of the United States of Indonesia).
+During this period, the unification of the call signs and centralization of regional RRI broadcasts with the RRI central station which was then in Yogyakarta.
+RRIS then returned to RRI after the RIS was dissolved in 1950.
+The development of RRI was then greatly influenced by political developments; during the Liberal democracy era, the general manager of RRI was often replaced according to the political preferences of the ruling party, Meanwhile, in the Guided Democracy era, RRI broadcasts again became a propaganda tool, dominated by long speeches.
+Domestic Dutch-language broadcasts were discontinued in 1954.

 The RRI central station in Jakarta became one of the vital objects captured by the 30 September Movement on 1 October 1965.
 In that morning, RRI reported about the September 30 Movement aimed at high-ranking officers who were members of the "Council of Generals" who were about to stage a coup against the government, and announced the formation of "Revolutionary Council" led by Lt.
 Col. Untung.

 In late 1960s, private radio stations were established and effectively ended RRI's monopoly on radio broadcasting.
 However, during the New Order era, upon the requests of the Ministry of Information, RRI-produced news programs were aired simulcast on all radio stations.